 An easy half day on the Tweed Valley Railway track.

-The bus from Galashiels deposited us in Innerleithen, book shops, printing workshop and historic woolen mills.
-More importantly the high street Whistle Stop Cafe, [appropriate name considering today’s walk] favoured by cyclists, gave us a lunchtime soup.
+The bus from Galashiels deposited us in Innerleithen, book shops, printing workshop and historic woollen mills.
+More importantly, the high street Whistle Stop Cafe, [appropriate name considering today’s walk] favoured by cyclists, gave us a lunchtime soup.
 We wandered off to find the old railway track which has been utilised as a walking and cycling route to Peebles alongside the River Tweed.

 We didn’t have time to visit Trachair House out of sight on the other side of the river, a hunting lodge owned by the kings of Scotland.
 It later became the home of the Earls of Traquair and is still lived in by their descendants.
 It is known as the oldest inhabited house in Scotland.